Fisher School Bridge

 The Fisher School Bridge is a covered bridge in Lincoln County in the U.S. state of Oregon.
 The 72 ft Howe truss structure crosses a stream called Five Rivers near the rural community of Fisher in the Central Oregon Coast Range.
-Closed to vehicles, it is a pedestrian bridge.
+Previously closed to vehicles, the bridge was renovated on a new foundation adjacent to the original position.

-The bridge takes its name from Fisher Elementary School, which was nearby but no longer exists.
+The bridge takes its name from Fisher Elementary School, now a private property just across Crab Creek Road.
 Alternatively, the bridge is sometimes called Five Rivers Bridge.
 It is the only remaining covered bridge in the Five Rivers basin.
 Former covered bridges within 2 mi of Fisher were the Buck Creek Bridge (1924) and the Cascade Creek Bridge (1927), both 36 ft long.

 Conflicting county records give the date of construction as either 1919 or 1927, but the county's official date is 1919.
 Features include semi-elliptical portal arches, ribbon windows under the eaves, and flared side walls.
 The structure was added to the National Register of Historic Places in 1979.

 Scheduled for demolition in the 1970s after replacement by a concrete bridge, the Fisher School Bridge was preserved by the local community with the aid of Lincoln County.
 In 1998, an inspection showed that the bridge had become unsafe and would need to be demolished or renovated.
-A federal grant obtained in 2001 with help from the Oregon Department of Transportation paid for most of the renovation, including new floor beams, deck, siding, roof, and other components, and red paint.
+A federal grant obtained in 2001 with help from the Oregon Department of Transportation paid for most of the renovation, including new floor beams, deck, siding, roof, and other components, as well as red paint.
+More recently, cedar shingles and siding were restored to match the historic materials.